 - Oligosaccharides – fructans and galacto-oligosaccharides

-- Disaccharides – lactose (found in dairy)
+- Disaccharides – lactose found in some dairy products

-- Monosaccharides – fructose (found in fruits)
+- Monosaccharides – fructose found in many fruits and honey

 - And